Johnny Kôtze

 John-Ben Kôtze (born 24 January 1993) is a South African professional rugby union player for the in Super Rugby and the in the Currie Cup.
-His regular position is centre, but he is also comfortable at wing.
+He primarily plays at centre, though he is equally capable of performing on the wing.

 Career

 School

 Kôtze attended Bishops College in Cape Town and played for their first XV in 2010 and 2011, where he played alongside Dillyn Leyds in 2010 and Tim Swiel in both 2010 and 2011.